ddumet/metaheuristics-optimisation/README.md

 * diversification: generates diverse solutions to explore the search space on a global scale.
 * intensification: focus the search on a local region, knowing that a current good solution could be found in this region.

+# Metaheuristic algorithms
-This repository provides some experimental implementation of some of the metaheuristics algorithms:
+This repository provides some experimental implementation of some of the metaheuristics algorithms.
+The implementations are based on the book:

+ **Meta‐Heuristic and Evolutionary Algorithms for Engineering Optimization.**
+ <br>(*Author(s): Omid Bozorg‐Haddad Mohammad Solgi Hugo A. Loáiciga*).

+The algorithms implemented so far are:
 * Genetic Algorithm